“McDivitt Makes A Difference” Video PSA Contest

 Details About the Annual McDivitt Makes a Difference PSA Contest

-The 9th annual McDivitt Makes a Difference PSA Contest is now closed.
+The 10th annual McDivitt Makes a Difference PSA Contest will open in March 2019.

 How it Works

 All PSA entries submitted by the deadline will be reviewed by two groups of people.
 The first, executives at McDivitt Law Firm, including a video production specialist, are looking for the content of the message.
 All entries will also be reviewed by a team of advertising executives looking for quality of production and story-telling.

 Rules for Entry

 - NO DISTRACTED DRIVING – We do not want anyone breaking the law or putting themselves in danger in the making of this video.
 If your video contains actual distracted driving, you will be disqualified.

 - Colorado high school students must be in grades 9-12.

 - PSAs must be 28-29 seconds in length.